 Start in a quadruped position with your knees under your hips and your wrists under your shoulders.
 Turn one palm up and then pass that hand and arm straight under your opposite arm like you are threading a needle ensuring that your arm that is moving stays straight and you reach out as far as is comfortable.
-Bring your moving arm back out from under the supporting arm and then move your hand towards the ceiling ensuring that your eyes follow your hand while you slowly rotate through your thoracic.
+Bring your moving arm back out from under the supporting arm and then move your hand towards the ceiling ensuring that your eyes follow your hand while you slowly rotate through your thoracic region.

 Band Pull Aparts

 Using a resistance band, have your hands at shoulder width apart at eye level with a slight bit of tension in the band.
 Then slowly pull the band apart until your fists are in line with your body.
 Be sure to change your hand positions if the movement is too hard or easy to ensure that you can perform this movement through the full range.

 In a quadruped position, sink your back towards the floor creating a curve in your back mimicking a cat stretching.
 From there breathe in and arch your spine by tucking in your tailbone and your head so that your spine mimics a camel hump.